 Public Safety Headquarters.
-The Department of Public Safety is located at the City government complex at 1800 12th Street.
-The department utilizes all available space and is considering converted unused jail cells for administrative use.
-The department's recommendation is not to build a new headquarters or expand at the current location, but rather to build new substations that can house both police and fire and administration and would free up space at the headquarters and shorten response time.
+The Fire and Police Departments are located at the City government complex at 1800 12th Street.
+These departments utilize all available spaces and have converted unused jail cells for administrative use.
+The departments' recommendation is not to build a new headquarters or expand at the current location, but rather to build new substations that can house both police and fire and administration and would free up space at the headquarters and shorten response time.